Chart Color Schemes

 Northgate - Northfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Northgate-Northfield has high cultural diversity with 41.2% of its population born overseas and 43.4% speaking a language other than English at home.
-Christianity is the main religion, comprising 39.1%.
-The 'Other' category represents 4.7%, slightly higher than Greater Adelaide's 5.3%.
+Northgate-Northfield has a high cultural diversity, with 41.2% of its population born overseas and 43.4% speaking a language other than English at home.
+Christianity is the predominant religion in Northgate-Northfield, accounting for 39.1% of its population.
+However, there is an overrepresentation in the 'Other' category, comprising 4.7%, compared to 5.3% across Greater Adelaide.

 Frequently Asked Questions - Diversity